 Remember Brexit?
 For those who don’t (but should) know what Brexit means, it refers to Britain’s exit from the European Union.
 The UK, at former PM James Cameron’s instigation, decided on putting it to the people in a June 23 referendum whether they should stay in the European Union or get out of it.
 His reasons were cynical.
-He thought he could use the proposal for a referendum to placate the Eurosceptics (Conservatives who wanted out of the European Union) in his Party and thereby ensure his position as it’s head.
+He thought he could use the proposal for a referendum to placate the Eurosceptics (Conservatives who wanted out of the European Union) in his Party and thereby ensure his position as its head.
 He didn’t want a Brexit and didn’t see one coming, but he had to propose a referendum to keep his Party from undergoing a civil war and thereby strengthening the Labour Party (which doesn’t make much difference to the people).
-But he lost control of the ploy and it took on a life of it’s own.
+But he lost control of the ploy and it took on a life of its own.

 The bosses and rich people wanted to remain in the EU.
 They saw Brexit as something that would hurt them financially.
 The workers and progressives who identified with Europe’s economic victims, which victims are guaranteed in large numbers wherever neoliberal capitalism prevails (which is everywhere now), saw no merit in staying within a barbaric European Union where the stronger countries, and bankers, simply ate the weaker ones.
 Austerity, or going without, only happens to those who aren’t well off within a neoliberal social economic system.
 Of course, There were those on the Right who wanted to leave too, for wrong reasons.
 (The corporate owned media gave their voices much more play time than the Left argument for leaving.)
 They are the anti-other anti-immigrants, susceptible to the rants of the fascists who whip up a negative nationalism.
 The establishment, corporate-owned media went into overdrive (and even influenced the alternative media, but not all) to paint ‘all’ those who voted for Brexit as fascists.
 Fascists tend to do that.
 They get a kick out of calling others fascists.
-Brexit happened and now the task is for the Left to be as quick and energetic as the Right in taking advantage of the shock to the system.
+The pro Brexit camp win in the referendum happened and now the task is for the Left to be as quick and energetic as the Right in taking advantage of the shock to the system.
 It’s not looking good.
 The people everywhere are outgunned in this dark world.

 Note that while Disqus has enabled me to identify my disappeared posts, they are often chopped.
 It looks like it depends on the size of the post.
 None of the posts looked at here were crazy long.
 I don’t know why Disqus would do that.
 There’s an alternative.
 The text can be hidden after so many words, accessible by a simple ‘show more’ button.
 In any case, I’m not a fan of (data mining) Disqus, but it’s forced on us.
 The text in the second last image, above, taken from the Mother Jones site is a bit hard to discern, so I’ve typed it out (below).
 Also, I scrolled a little further on Disqus and found another disappearned MJ post (namely the image immediately above).
 That’s four of my posts that the ‘progressive’ Mother Jones website has recently disappeared.